-According to the RFC-Regulation, the main aim of the Transport Market Study should be to provide input for the Management Board in order to be able to identify the necessary lines - principal or diversionary - to be designated to the RFC and support the infrastructure managers and allocation body concerned to be able to define the number and quantity of necessary Prearranged Paths to the respective lines.
+According to the RFC-Regulation, the main aim of the Transport Market Study should be to provide input for the Management Board in order to be able to identify the necessary lines - principal or diversionary - to be designated to the RFC and support the infrastructure managers and allocation body concerned to be able to define the number and quantity of necessary Pre-arranged Paths to the respective lines.
 In the case of the extension to Germany these tasks have been carried out as well as in the case of further extensions to South Eastern Europe (Burgas/Svilengrad and Patras).

-The TMS update procedure examined the rail capacity requesting behaviour of the customers along the respective Member States of RFC OEM and accommodated the further alignments and designation of further lines which have been requested for addition or modification by the customers, evidently preceded by a prior approval of both Boards.
+The TMS update procedure examined the rail capacity requesting behaviour of the customers along the respective Member States of RFC OEM and accommodated the further alignments and designation of further lines which have been requested for addition or modification by the customers, evidently preceded by a prior approval of the Executive and the Management Boards.
 A proper revision of the lines designated to the RFC OEM was accomplished.

 The first version of the TMS elaborated in 2013 served as a basis for the update.

 In this context, the update of the TMS in particular focused onto the following tasks:

-- Update of information in the current TMS: update of data accuracy and information of infrastructure parameters - Extensions of RFC OEM to Germany and further extensions as requested by the Annex II of the CEF-Regulation - Analysis of the Connectivity to Turkey - Assessment of the lines designated to the RFC OEM - Compliance with TEN-T minimum infrastructure requirements - Bottleneck analysis - SWOT-analysis and success factors - Analysis of capacity offer - Last-mile infrastructure along the corridor which a final draft study was delivered by June 2017 and then sent to consultation to the Railway - and Terminal Advisory Groups by the Secretariat.
+- Update of information in the current TMS: update of data accuracy and information of infrastructure parameters - Extensions of RFC OEM to Germany and further extensions as requested by the Annex II of the CEF-Regulation - Analysis of the Connectivity to Turkey - Assessment of the lines designated to the RFC OEM - Compliance with TEN-T minimum infrastructure requirements - Bottleneck analysis - SWOT-analysis and success factors - Analysis of capacity offer - Last-mile infrastructure along the corridor

+Taken into consideration the deadline set in the Annex II of the CEF Regulation the update of the TMS had to follow a strict time schedule - defined by the Marketing WG - according to which a final draft study was delivered by June 2017 and then sent to consultation to the Railway - and Terminal Advisory Groups by the Secretariat.
 The input received from the aforementioned groups were analysed with utmost care by the Marketing WG and then incorporated accordingly to the final draft study.
-Then both the Executive- and the Management Boards received the draft study and the summary document "Essential Elements of the Transport Market Study" for review.
+Then both the Executive and the Management Boards received the draft study and the summary document "Essential Elements of the Transport Market Study" for review.
 The comments of the MB were taken into account by the Marketing WG and incorporated into the relevant text, paying attention to the consistency of the documents.
 The MB approved the final draft study as well as the summary document on 27 October 2017 and mandated the Leader of the Marketing WG for using the approved documents as basis for making further modifications in case demanded by the Executive Board.
 The comments from the Executive Board were also duly incorporated and taken into account.
 The final approval by both Boards was accomplished in December 2017.